adit26data/mern-stack-final/README.md

 react, react-redux, react-router,react-router-dom,react-alert, react-icons, react-helmet, react-js-pagination, react-material-ui-carousel, react-rating-stars-component, redux-thunk, redux-devtools-extension, overlay-navbar,axios, mui-icons

 # for backend
-bcryptjs, body-parser,cookie-parser, jsonwebtoken, cloudinary, crypto, dotenv, mongoose, nodemailer, validator, nodemon, express, express-fileupload
+bcryptjs, body-parser,cookie-parser, jsonwebtoken, cloudinary, crypto, dotenv, mongoose, nodemailer, validator, nodemon, express, express-fileupload,proxy

 **the dependencies might conflict so try to use the stable release of each package or use --force to make them install without errors

 # In the project directory, you can run:

-# npm start
+# npm start on 3000 port
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.

+# npm run dev
+Runs app on the backend server http://localhost:4000 is the server route use proxy package to connect them

 # npm test
 Launches the test runner in the interactive watch mode.